+After following a trickling desert canyon stream surrounded by rocks that resemble 20-foot mushrooms, I need to start scrambling when the trail turns to slickrock.
 It’s not hard.
 Cairns—small rock piles—mark the way, and the wind is company enough.
 Then I reach a sign that points to what looks like an impossible pass over a red rock wall to the next canyon.
 “No way,” I mutter to no one.

 Suddenly, clambering around by myself in Canyonlands National Park, one of the most remote and rugged parks in the system, doesn’t feel like such a good idea.

 Part of the grand Colorado Plateau and the largest of the five national parks in Utah, Canyonlands is a land beyond hyperbole, a place where “Wow!” doesn’t come close to summing up the scenery.
 Think: supreme, vast, massive, lofty, sublime, pristine, extreme, phenomenal, mystical, and stunning.
 Here, the Green River meets the legendary Colorado, where they combine to form Class V rapids, the best—or some would say worst—world-class whitewater around, in the tumultuous Cataract Canyon.
 In the park’s 527 square miles, the adrenaline junkie meets the untrammeled wilderness lover.